Bergen Hill

 Bergen Hill refers to the lower Hudson Palisades in New Jersey, where they emerge on Bergen Neck, which in turn is the peninsula between the Hackensack and Hudson Rivers, and their bays.
 In Hudson County, it reaches a height of 260 feet.

 Rail

-Defining features of Bergen Hill include the 19th century and early 20th century railroad rights-of-way.
+Artificial features of Bergen Hill include the 19th century and early 20th century railroad rights-of-way.
 Cuts and tunnels created to provide access to the terminals and ferries on the North River (Hudson River) and Upper New York Bay, and eventually under the river.
 From south to north they are: